Voytech-0/Obsidian-notes/KAT/Norms.md

 - The law as a knowledge system (BNA – British Nationality Act)
 - The law as a data system (HYPO – HYPOthetical)

-- Problems for machine learning in law:
+- **Problems for machine learning in law**:
 	- Machine learning is retrospective
 	- Success in law is not statistical
 	- Machine learning often does not provide explanations
 	- In machine learning we typically need a large datasize
 	- Past data may not be homogeneous
 	- Past decisions may be simply wrong
 	- A legal dispute is often about what rule should be applied

+**Rissland 1988 on Gardner 1987**
+1. Legal reasoning is rule-guided, rather than rule-governed.
+2. Legal terms are open textured.
+3. Legal questions can have more than one answer, but a reasonable and timely answer must be given.
+4. The answers to legal questions can change over time.

 ---
 # References